 David is a graduate of the University of Wisconsin-Madison and Marquette University Law School.
 He has a Master’s Degree in International Trade in Business Law from the American University-Washington College of Law.
 As a child, David learned to sail on Milwaukee’s inner harbor.
 As a result, he appreciates the importance of this unique resource to the quality of life in our community.
 David and his wife, Diane, reside in Mequon and have three children.

-She serves on the Boards of Directors for Love Wisconsin, Harbor District Inc, and the Milwaukee Chamber Theatre and is an active member of Rotary and Professional Dimensions, where she also serves on the Charitable Fund Board.
+An active volunteer, Anne serves on the Boards of Directors for Love Wisconsin, Harbor District Inc, and the Milwaukee Chamber Theatre and is an active member of Professional Dimensions, where she also serves on their Charitable Fund Board.

 Anne has an MBA from Cardinal Stritch University and a BA in Political Science from the University of Wisconsin – Madison.
 She and her husband Gary live in Glendale, Wisconsin near the Milwaukee River.